-At least I have the good fortune of not to having to learn the ropes of Mexico seeking out a medicine for a potentially fatal disease.
-Bullet-proof insomnia is my ticket on the train touring the Mexican healthcare system.
+At least I have the good fortune of not to having to learn the ropes of Mexico in seeking out a medicine for a potentially fatal disease.
+Bullet-proof insomnia is my ticket on the train to tour the Mexican healthcare system.
 I don’t think insomnia has killed anyone yet.

 I’m sure the condition is inherited.
-I learned what a Miltown was before I learned how to ride a bike.
+I learned what a Miltown was from my mother before I learned how to ride a bike.

 A feeling more than vaguely familiar